Can a Personal Injury Case Be Reopened?

 Be Aware of the Statute of Limitations

 Even if one of the above-mentioned instances applies to you or you have another avenue toward reopening your personal injury claim, the statute of limitations could be an additional barrier.
-In Georgia for example, the statute of limitations for most personal injury claims is two years.
-If the two-year time limit has passed in your case, then it will most likely be thrown out of court.
-So, if you are thinking of trying to reopen a personal injury claim, be mindful of how close you are to your state?s statute of limitations.
+The statute of limitations is the timeframe within which you are allowed to file a lawsuit.
+If the time limit has passed in your case, then it will most likely be thrown out of court.
+So, if you are thinking of trying to reopen a personal injury claim, be mindful of how close you are to your state’s statute of limitations.

 Avoiding Personal Injury Settlement Regret